max33nau/world-piece/README.md

 ### [Version 0.6]
 - Allow variable-sized shields.
 Smaller shields cost less to build, position, and move, but absorb less damage.
 - Allow variable-sized missles.
 Smaller missles cost less to build and target/fire, but do less damage.
-- As a robot looses mass, its building rate reduces (think "less usable muscle").
+- As a robot loses mass, its building rate reduces (think "less usable muscle").
 Its maximum possible shield and missle sizes per round decreases as the robot's mass shrinks.
 - Allow multi-round building.
 A robot can build a larger shield or missle if it keeps "adding to" the equipment.
 Allow a maximum size of up to 1.5x the "standard" size.